arcusfelis/xapian-erlang-bindings/doc/xapian_server.md

 Close the database and kill a control process (aka Server).
-Database will be automaticly close, if a supervised server
+Database will be automaticly close, when a supervised server
-process will dead.
+process is dead.

 This function is used for flushing changes of the writable database.
 The caller will be blocked while all changes will not flushed.<a name="database_info-1"></a>